 - a.
-Freedom of Information rights (FOI). - b.
-Environmental Information Regulation (EIR).
+Freedom of Information Act (FoIA). - b.
+Environmental Information Regulations (EIR).

 The candidate should explain what these rights and regulations are and their purpose.
-They should explain how requests can be made, what they are expected to do in response to requests and how long they have to respond.
-The candidate should consider how these requests can be implemented and any exemptions to the FOI and EIR.
-They should consider the public interest test and if it is in the public interest to know this information.
+They should explain how requests can be made, what they are expected to do in response to requests, and how long they have to respond.

+The candidate should consider any exemptions to the FoIA and EIR.
+They should have an awareness of absolute and qualified exemptions and have an awareness of how the public interest test and prejudice test applies.
+They should also have an awareness of the internal review process.

-8. THE ROLE OF INDEPENDENT SUPERVISORY AUTHORITIES (ISAS) AND THE ICO.
+8. THE ROLE OF INDEPENDENT SUPERVISORY AUTHORITIES AND THE ICO.
 (7.5%)

-8.1 Explain the role and importance of supervisory authorities.
+8.1 Explain the role and importance of Independent Supervisory Authorities (ISAs).